 - Repeat the pose at least five times for both sides.

+Can yoga keep you fit?
+The answer is YES.
 Yoga is a great way to stay fit and tone your muscles.
-It’s also one way to slow down the aging process without having to spend a single penny.
+According to the study, it’s also one way to slow down the aging process without having to spend a single penny.